 The risk of inheriting sickle cell anemia comes down to genetics.
 For a baby to be born with sickle cell anemia, both parents must carry a sickle cell gene.

-The gene is more common in families that come from Africa, India, the Mediterranean, Saudi Arabia, and South and Central America.
-In the United States, it most commonly affects blacks and Hispanics.
+The gene is more common in families that come from Africa, India, Mediterranean countries, Saudi Arabia, the Caribbean islands, and South and Central America.
+In the United States, it most commonly affects blacks.

 Sickle cell anemia can lead to a host of complications, including: